SC Wildlife Removal Laws: What Homeowners Can and Can't Do

 The Basic Framework

 Wildlife in South Carolina is managed by the SC Department of Natural Resources (SCDNR).
-As a property owner, you have certain rights to protect your property from nuisance wildlife — but those rights are not unlimited, and they vary significantly by species.
+As a property owner, you have certain rights to protect your property from nuisance wildlife, but those rights are not unlimited, and they vary significantly by species.
+Which animals you are most likely to deal with depends on where you live, and our Charleston Lowcountry wildlife guide covers the species that turn up in homes here and why.

 The key concept: wild animals in SC are considered a public resource, not the property of whoever finds them on their land.
 That changes how you can legally handle them.

-We see this go wrong when homeowners — or unlicensed contractors — find a bat entry point in June and stuff it with caulk or expanding foam.
-The result is a sealed attic full of dying bats in August heat.
-The smell is extraordinary, the remediation is expensive, and the legal exposure is real.
+We see this go wrong when homeowners (or careless contractors) find a bat entry point in June and stuff it with caulk or expanding foam.
+The result is a sealed attic full of dying pups in August heat.
+The smell is extraordinary, the remediation is expensive, and if the colony includes a federally protected species, the legal exposure is real.

-If you discover bats in your attic between May 1 and August 15, document the entry points and call us.
+If you discover bats in your attic during pup season, document the entry points and call us.
 The answer is to schedule fall exclusion, not to seal anything now.
+Timing also affects what jobs cost: a bat exclusion discovered in summer requires two separate visits and carries a longer timeline than one discovered in fall.

 Migratory Birds: Federal Protection